eadewusic/Sentiment-Analysis-Group11/README.md

 # Sentiment-Analysis-Group11

-In this assignment, you will develop a text classification system, focusing on sentiment analysis.
-You will explore and compare at least two models: one traditional machine learning model (e.g., Logistic Regression, SVM, Naïve Bayes) and one deep learning model (e.g., RNN, LSTM, GRU)
+This project focuses on Sentiment Analysis using text classification models.
+The goal is to classify tweets into sentiment categories (Positive, Negative, Neutral) using both traditional machine learning and deep learning approaches.

+## Dataset
+We are using the Twitter Sentiment Analysis dataset, sourced publicly from Kaggle https://www.kaggle.com/datasets/jp797498e/twitter-entity-sentiment-analysis?select=twitter_training.csv
+It contains:
+- twitter_training.csv - used for model training and evaluation.
+- twitter_validation.csv - used for final validation.

+Each record contains:
+- Tweet ID
+- Entity
+- Sentiment Label (Positive, Negative, Neutral)
+- Tweet text

+## Repository Structure